Frequently Asked Questions about the Neighborhood Partnering Program

 Yes!
 To apply for projects in city parks, recreation centers, or other park properties visit the Community Activated Parks Project (CAPP) website.
 Any project in City parkland must obtain approval through CAPP, which streamlines the proposal process for neighbors and community groups.

-My project idea does not qualify for NPP, what other resources can I look to for help with my local project?
+- My project idea does not fit with the NPP.
+What other resources can I look to for help with my local project?

 Austin Parks Foundation – ACL Music Festival Grants Program